 What is the treatment for contact reactions to oral hygiene products?

 As in all forms of contact allergy, the best treatment is the avoidance of the product and allergen if identified.
 The reaction should resolve within a few weeks.

 Allergens reported in oral hygiene products

-Flavourings in toothpastes give the ‘fresh clean taste’ and cover the bitter taste of pyrophosphates in tartar-control toothpastes.
+Flavourings in toothpaste give the ‘fresh clean taste’ and cover the bitter taste of pyrophosphates in tartar-control toothpaste.
 And these are the commonest ingredients that cause contact allergy.
 The most common responsible substances derive from the mint plant:

 Other allergens reported include: